FAQ - Frequently Asked Questions

 We rely on the assistance of over 100 volunteers to help create this wonderful event.
 If you’d like to help put on the Largest Amateur event in the World, please fill out this form!

-The winners of each flight (including any ties) as well as the top five Pairs Competition teams will all play in the Championship round on Friday, September 4th.
+The winners of each flight (including any ties), the top player from each Gross division (and ties), as well as the top five Pairs Competition teams will all play in the Championship round on Friday, September 1st.
 These winners will be contacted by Event Staff on Thursday following Round 4 Score confirmation with all information and schedule for Friday’s Championship Round.

 Participants do not need to be in attendance to win Prizes.
-Any prizes that are not picked up will be mailed upon request.
+Any prizes that are not picked up can be mailed upon request within 30 days of the event’s completion.
+Please pick up any prizes won at the World Am Prize Pickup area located in the 19th Hole each evening Monday through Thursday of the event.

 Daily Prize winners will be listed on the Event Prizes page each day.
-Pick up for daily prizes is at Tournament Central Offices.
-Random drawing prizes are announced at the end of the night on Thursday evening.
+Pick up for daily prizes is at the 19th Hole Prize Pickup Area at the Myrtle Beach Convention Center.
+Random drawing prizes are announced at the end of the night on Wednesday evening.
 Random drawing prizes will be listed online after the tournament has concluded.
-Any prizes not redeemed at Tournament Central Offices and all information regarding the RDPs will be mailed out after the tournament upon request.
+Any prizes not redeemed at the 19th Hole Prize Pickup Area can be mailed out after the tournament upon request.

 The World Am follows USGA tournament rules.
 For a full list please visit the USGA Website.
 Specific rules questions may be asked at the courses, and each evening there are Rules Officials at the Tournament Central Offices to help in assisting with any further rules questions not already answered.
 A brief rundown is also listed HERE.